cazzlewazzle89/Qontas/README.md

 2. Reference sequence of the target region in FASTA format.

 Output:
-1. Three column TSV file listing, for unique sequence, the name, count, and relative abundance
+1. Three column TSV file listing, for unique sequence, the name, count, and relative abundance (`basename_clusters.txt`)
-2. MultiFASTA file containing the sequence of each unique sequence named in the TSV output file.
+2. MultiFASTA file containing the sequence of each unique sequence named in the TSV output file (`basename_sequences.fasta`)

 ## SETUP